google/WebFundamentals/src/content/en/fundamentals/native-hardware/click-to-call/index.md

 </div>

-On most devices with telephone capabilities, the user receives a confirmation before the number is dialed, to ensure that users are not being tricked into calling expensive long distance or premium phone numbers.
+On most devices with telephone capabilities, the user receives a confirmation before the number is dialed, to ensure that the user isn't being tricked into calling an expensive long distance or premium phone number.
 When the device doesn’t support phone calls, users may be presented with a menu allowing them to choose how the browser should handle the number.

-Desktop browsers that don’t support voice calls open the default telephony app on the computer, for example Google Voice or Microsoft Communicator.
+Desktop browsers that don’t support voice calls open the default telephony app on the computer; for example Google Voice or Microsoft Communicator.

 ## Use the international dialing format